atuinsh/atuin/docs/sync.md

 # `atuin sync`

-Atuin can backup your history to a server, and use this to ensure multiple machines have the same shell history.
+Atuin can back up your history to a server, and use this to ensure multiple machines have the same shell history.
 This is all encrypted end-to-end, so the server operator can _never_ see your data!